My Sak Yant Journey in Thailand

 Paeng was beyond sweet and even though I was reaching out last minute, she made it a point to squeeze me into the shop's schedule the very next day.
 It was now Sunday, and I was on my way to pure bliss!
 I could feel that this was the best call I had made in my search for the perfect location.
-Arriving to the shop at noon, this cute little spot was nestled in between some great food spots!
+Arriving to the shop at noon, this cute little spot was nestled in between some great food locations!
 Stepping up on their stoop, I pushed the door to TTC open and was welcomed with numerous warm smiles!
 Paeng, Jason, Ajarn Keng and the rest of the family seemed so happy to see me, that I felt I had walked into a mini family reunion!
 Before we sat down to discuss why I wanted to go the Sak Yant route, I noticed a few things that set my mind and soul at ease.
 One, the shop had a calmness about it.
 You can feel a sense of peace as you walk in, which you would expect to feel at a temple.
 The decor was simple, yet bold, which provided a balance to the ambiance here.
 This was it.
 This was the place I had in mind when I thought of my journey.
 This was the environment I was yearning for when I thought of my yant experience.
 I was home!